holoviz/panel/doc/how_to/custom_components/reactive_html/index.md

-# Migrate from Streamlit to Panel
+# Create Custom Components with `ReactiveHTML`

-These guides addresses how to create custom components with HTML, CSS and Javascript using `ReactiveHTML`.
+These guides addresses how to create custom components with HTML, CSS and/ or Javascript using `ReactiveHTML` and no Javascript tooling.

-If you are not familiar with HTML, CSS or JavaScript then the [W3 HTML School](https://www.w3schools.com/html/default.asp), [W3 CSS School](https://www.w3schools.com/css/default.asp) and [W3 JS School](https://www.w3schools.com/js/default.asp) are good resource to learn from.
+If you are not familiar with HTML, CSS or Javascript then the [W3 HTML School](https://www.w3schools.com/html/default.asp), [W3 CSS School](https://www.w3schools.com/css/default.asp) and [W3 JS School](https://www.w3schools.com/js/default.asp) are good resource to learn from.
 You can also ask ChatGPT for help.
-It can often provide you with a HTML, CSS and JavaScript starting point that you can fine tune.
+It can often provide you with HTML, CSS and/ or Javascript that you can fine tune.

+`ReactiveHTML` as most of Panel builds on top of [Param](https://param.holoviz.org/).
+If you are not familiar with Param you should check out the [Param Documentation]](https://param.holoviz.org/).

 ---